 Article Translations: (Spanish)

 The outer ear is made up of the pinna — also called the auricle (OR-ih-kul) — and the ear canal.
 The pinna is the part of the ear you see on the side of your head and is made of tough cartilage covered by skin.
-The pinna's main job is to gather sounds and funnel them to the ear canal, which leads to the middle ear.
+Its main job is to gather sounds and funnel them to the ear canal, which is the pathway that leads to the middle ear.
 Glands in the skin lining the ear canal produce earwax, which protects the canal by cleaning out dirt and helping to prevent infections.

-- the stapes ("stirrup"), which is attached to the incus and is the smallest bone in the body
+- the stapes (STAY-peez) ("stirrup"), which is attached to the incus and is the smallest bone in the body

 The vibrations from the middle ear change into nerve signals in the inner ear.
-The inner ear includes the cochlea (KOH-klee-uh) and the semicircular canals.The snail-shaped cochlea act as a sort of microphone, converting the vibrations from the middle ear into nerve impulses that travel to the brain along the cochlear nerve, also known as the auditory nerve.
+The inner ear includes the cochlea (KOH-klee-uh) and the semicircular canals.The snail-shaped cochlea changes the vibrations from the middle ear into nerve signals.
+These signals travel to the brain along the cochlear nerve, also known as the auditory nerve.

 When you spin around and stop, the reason you feel dizzy is because the fluid in your semicircular canals continues to slosh around for awhile, giving your brain the idea that you're still spinning even when you aren't.
 When the fluid stops moving, the dizziness goes away.